LuthfiAjax/linkedin-jobs-scrapping/README.md

 # LinkedIn Jobs Scraper

-Ini adalah proyek Python untuk mengumpulkan data pekerjaan dari LinkedIn menggunakan pustaka `linkedin-jobs-scraper` dan Selenium.
+This is a Python project for collecting job data from LinkedIn using the `linkedin-jobs-scraper` library and Selenium.

 ## Prerequisites

-Sebelum memulai, pastikan Anda memiliki Python dan pip terinstal di sistem Anda.
-Jika belum, Anda dapat mengunduh Python dari [python.org](https://www.python.org/downloads/) dan mengikuti petunjuk instalasi untuk sistem operasi Anda.
+Before you begin, ensure you have Python and pip installed on your system.
+If not, you can download Python from [python.org](https://www.python.org/downloads/) and follow the installation instructions for your operating system.

-## Langkah-langkah Instalasi
+## Installation Steps

-### 1. Clone Repositori
+### 1. Clone the Repository

-Clone repositori ini dari GitHub dengan perintah berikut:
+Clone the repository from GitHub using the following command:

 <pre>git clone https://github.com/LuthfiAjax/linkedin-jobs-scrapping.git</pre>

-### 2. Masuk ke Direktori Proyek
+### 2. Navigate to the Project Directory

-Masuk ke direktori proyek yang telah Anda clone:
+Change to the project directory you just cloned:

 <pre>cd linkedin-jobs-scrapping</pre>

-### 3. Buat dan Aktifkan Lingkungan Virtual
+### 3. Create and Activate a Virtual Environment

-Buat lingkungan virtual baru untuk proyek ini:
+Create a new virtual environment for this project:

 <pre>python -m venv myenv</pre>

-Aktifkan lingkungan virtual:
+Activate the virtual environment:

-- **Untuk macOS/Linux:**
+- **For macOS/Linux:**

 <pre>source myenv/bin/activate</pre>

-- **Untuk Windows:**
+- **For Windows:**

 <pre>myenv\Scripts\activate</pre>

-### 4. Instalasi Dependensi
+### 4. Install Dependencies

-Instal semua dependensi yang diperlukan dengan menggunakan `pip`:
+Install all the required dependencies using `pip`:

 <pre>pip install -r requirements.txt</pre>

-### 5. Konfigurasi dan Menjalankan Scraper
+### 5. Configure and Run the Scraper

-Sebelum menjalankan scraper, pastikan Anda sudah mengatur `linkedin_scraper.py` sesuai kebutuhan Anda.
-Kemudian, jalankan file Python untuk memulai scraping:
+Before running the scraper, make sure to configure `linkedin_scraper.py` as needed.
+Then, run the Python file to start the scraping:

 <pre>python linkedin_scraper.py</pre>

-## Penjelasan
+## Explanation

-- `linkedin_scraper.py` adalah file utama yang menjalankan proses scraping.
-Pastikan untuk mengonfigurasi pengaturan di dalamnya sesuai kebutuhan.
+- `linkedin_scraper.py` is the main file that runs the scraping process.
+Ensure you configure settings within it according to your needs.

 ## Troubleshooting

-Jika Anda mengalami masalah saat menjalankan scraper, pastikan:
+If you encounter issues while running the scraper, ensure:

-1. Lingkungan virtual Anda aktif.
+1. Your virtual environment is activated.
-2. Semua dependensi telah terinstal dengan benar.
+2. All dependencies are correctly installed.
-3. Versi Python dan pip sesuai dengan yang diperlukan oleh proyek.
+3. Your Python and pip versions are compatible with the project's requirements.

-Jika Anda masih mengalami kesulitan, periksa log kesalahan untuk informasi lebih lanjut atau kunjungi [issues di GitHub](https://github.com/LuthfiAjax/linkedin-jobs-scrapping/issues) untuk bantuan.
+If you still face difficulties, check the error logs for more details or visit the [GitHub issues page](https://github.com/LuthfiAjax/linkedin-jobs-scrapping/issues) for assistance.